 The Notice of Meetings and Agenda are displayed on the Parish Council notice board on the bus shelter wall, three clear days before the meeting.

 Members of the public and press are invited to attend, but may not take part in the Council meeting unless invited to do so.
 An adjournment of the Council meeting is made to enable members of the public to speak, for which there is a written procedure.

-Date of next Meeting: Thursday 10th January at 7:30pm in Charlton Old Schoolroom
+Dates of forthcoming meetings (all at 7:30pm in Charlton Old Schoolroom):